armbrustlab/armbrustlab.github.io/collections/_people/graff.md

 * BSc, Molecular Biochemistry, The Technion – Israel Institute of Technology, Israel, 2009

 ## Publications
-* Bartolek Z, **Graff van Creveld S**, Coesel S, Cain K, Schatz M, Morales R, Armbrust V (under revision) Flavobacterial exudates disrupt cell cycle progression and metabolism of the diatom *Thalassiosira pseudonana*.
+* Bartolek Z, **Graff van Creveld S**, Coesel S, Cain K, Schatz M, Morales R, Armbrust V (Accepted, 2022) Flavobacterial exudates disrupt cell cycle progression and metabolism of the diatom *Thalassiosira pseudonana*.
 ISME J
 * **Graff van Creveld S**, Mizrachi A, Vardi A (2022) “An ocean of signals: intracellular and extracellular signaling in diatom” in: The Molecular Life of Diatoms, Eds Falciatore A and Mock T, Springer Nature (London, England)
 * **Graff van Creveld S**, Ben-dor S, Mizrachi A, Alcolombri U, Hopes A, Mock T, Rosenwasser S, Vardi A (2021) Biochemical Characterization of a Novel Redox-Regulated Metacaspase in a Marine Diatom.
 Front.
 Microbiol. doi: https://doi.org/10.3389/fmicb.2021.688199
 * Mizrachi A, **Graff van Creveld S**, Shapiro OH, Rosenwasser S, Vardi A (2019) Light-dependent single-cell heterogeneity in the chloroplast redox state regulates cell fate in a marine diatom.
 Elife 8:e47732